Vaei/PredictedMovement/README.md

 ## Usage
 Because each ability is a combination of `UCharacterMovementComponent` and `ACharacter` you will need to modify the plugin to inherit the abilities you want for your project.
 I recommend forking this repository to do that, so you can still pull in any future commits.

+Alternatively, the 'link' branch includes all abilities, you simply need to derive the top-most ability (stamina for movement and sprint for character).
+This branch may in some cases fall behind main, however.

 Note that Stamina does not have an `ACharacter` because no Character-specific functionality is required.

 Also note that Stamina inherits Sprint by default, if you want Stamina but not Sprint, you will need to remove this inheritance.